SuperOffice/SuperOffice.WebApi-Samples/README.md

 Its purpose is to provide an alternative to the existing SuperOffice NetServer WCF proxies. **SuperOffice.WebApi** provides the exact same Agent-style services as [SuperOffice.NetServer.Services](https://www.nuget.org/packages/SuperOffice.NetServer.Services), while adopting modern practices, such as asynchronous methods.

 This library makes it easier to work in a multi-tenant environment.
-It isolates a tenants' context in a **WebApiConfiguration** instance, where each instance is configured to target one specific tenant.
+It isolates a tenants' context in a **WebApiOptions** instance, where each instance is configured to target one specific tenant.
 Each instance can be configured with its own language, culture and timezone settings.

 This library also has built-in **system user token** support.
 More on that below.